backend-development/backend-development-textbook/source/asset_pipeline.md

 We are using two separate components here:

-* `guard-livereload` does the actual file-watching, and runs a separate webserver on port 35729 that sends out messages when a file changed
+* `guard-livereload` does the actual file-watching, and runs a separate webserver on port 35729 that sends out messages when a file changes,
-* `rack-livereload` adds some javascript to every webpage produced.
-This javascript will connect to port 35729, listen for messages and reload the page when a message arrives
+* `rack-livereload` adds some javascript to every webpage in your app.
+This javascript will connect to port 35729, listen for messages and reload the page when a message arrives.

-To configure gurad run:
+To configure guard run:

 ```
 bundle exec guard init livereload